HaiwenZhang/hspice_tr0_parser/README.md

 - **Read** HSPICE binary output files (.tr0) and return data as NumPy arrays
 - **Convert** HSPICE .tr0 files to SPICE3 binary raw format (.raw)

-Based on the original PyOPUS implementation by Janez Puhan, rewritten in Rust with PyO3 bindings for better performance by Haiwen Zhang.

 ## Features

 - 🚀 **High Performance**: Memory-mapped I/O, parallel processing with Rayon, and bulk data conversion